Resisting Violence, Creating Dignity

 Project Overview

-Resisting Violence, Creating Dignity is a pioneering new research project documenting how women in Maré, one of Rio de Janeiro’s largest favela complexes, have taken control of the narrative of gendered violence, rejecting the role of victims to become protagonists in the fight to reduce violence against women.
+Resisting Violence, Creating Dignity is a pioneering research project documenting how women in Maré, one of Rio de Janeiro’s largest favela complexes, have taken control of the narrative of gendered violence, rejecting the role of victims to become protagonists in the fight to reduce violence against women.

 This study shows how women, trans women and girls of Maré have attempted to reduce and prevent violence by harnessing creative resistance practises, building dignity and documenting the community’s creative heritage.